jwestgomila/public-portfolio/sudoku/README.md

 This Sudoku solver was made as part of a University of Bath Artificial Intelligence MSc assignment.
+I scored 76% overall with 80% of the mark determined by the implementation and 20% by the report.
+The solver was accurate, but was not performant enough to solve the most difficult puzzles in challenging time limits.
 More details about solver performance can be found in ./report.pdf.